 Central Visayas is bordered, clockwise from the North, by the Visayan Sea, Camotes Sea, Canigao Channel, Bohol Sea, Dipolog Strait, Sulu Sea, Western Visayas, and the Tañon Strait.

-Central Visayas has 4 provinces, 116 municipalities, and 16 cities (3 of which are highly urbanized cities administered independently from any province).
-The total number of barangays in the region is 3,003.
+Before Negros Oriental's and Siquijor's transfer to Negros Island Region in June 11, 2024, Central Visayas had 4 provinces, 116 municipalities, and 16 cities (3 of which are highly urbanized cities administered independently from any province).
+The total number of barangays in the region was 3,003.

 Name | Type | Population (2020) | Population (2015) | Annual Population Growth Rate (2015‑2020) | Area (2013), in km2 | Density (2020), per km2 | City count | Mun count | Brgy count |